ArturoDent/find-and-transform/README.md

 Find and transform text in a single file, folder, workspace or custom groups.
 Search across files with pre-defined options.

-Do a second search only in the files with matches from a previous search.
+Do a second search in the files with matches from a previous search only.

 *   &emsp; Any number of find/replace combinations can be saved in settings and triggered either by the Command Palette or a keybinding.
 *   &emsp; Replacements can include case modifiers, like `\U`, conditionals, as in if found capture group 1, add other text, snippet-like transforms like `${1:/pascalcase}` and more.